Motor Car Act 1903: Legacy

+Local authorities started placing such traffic signs.
+The first three designs are the ancestors of modern traffic signs.
+Warning signs of a dangerous corner survive on the approach to the car park at Carisbrooke Castle, Isle of Wight.

-The Act was intended to last for only three years but was extended by the Expiring Laws Continuance Act 1900 until a new bill was seriously discussed in 1929 and enacted.
-Both the Locomotives on Highways Act 1896 and the Motor Car Act 1903 were repealed by the Road Traffic Act 1930.
+The Act was intended to expire after three years but was extended via the Expiring Laws Continuance Acts until the Road Traffic Act 1930 repealed and replaced it and the Locomotives on Highways Act 1896.

-A Royal Commission on Motorcars was established in 1905 which reported in 1907 and recommended that motorcars should be taxed, that the speed limit should be abolished (by a majority vote only) and raised concern about the manner in which speed traps were being used to raise revenue in rural areas rather than being used to protect lives in towns.
+A Royal Commission on Motor Cars was established in 1905 which reported in 1906 and recommended that motorcars should be taxed, that the speed limit should be abolished (by a majority vote only) and raised concern about the manner in which speed traps were being used to raise revenue in rural areas rather than being used to protect lives in towns.
 Amendments were discussed in 1905, 1911, 1913 1914 under the titles Motor Car Act (1903) Amendment bill and Motor Car Act (1903) Amendment (No 2) bill.

+In the Irish Free State, the 1903 act was likewise continued by annual Expiring Laws Acts, until the Road Traffic Act 1933 repealed both the 1896 and 1903 acts.